goreilly/aaniu/contents/karoshicon-general.md

 ## Karoshi-Con 2013

 Karoshi-Con 2013 featured much of the same as the years previous: a Game Room with tournaments with the chance to win prizes, engaging panels encouraging audience participation, a Viewing Room with a variety of anime to preview and a place to relax, and a packed Vendor Room, offering all your favorite anime goods.

+##Karoshi-Con 2015

+Karoshi-Con continues to expand on previous cons by including more panels and vendors than every before.
+We have made our tournements bigger and the prizes grander as well!
+We will see the return of the cosplay contest as well as the Guitar Hero 3 tournemant.